Power, Reset, PLL Control, MD Button, and Mode Lines

 There are two ways to power the EM1001.

-The onboard switching regulator has the 8-20V input range and delivers enough current to power the EM1001 itself, the WA2000 Wi-Fi add on, PLUS external loads with up to 1A of combined current.
+The onboard switching regulator has an 8V~20V input range and delivers enough current to power the EM1001 and the WA2000 Wi-Fi add-on module, as well as external loads with up to 1A of combined current.

 To use the regulator, connect the power source to the power jack or GND and VIN pins.
 The power jack and GND/VIN are wired in parallel, with no diodes or any other circuitry between them.

 The regulator has a single diode in front of it.
 The diode will protect the regulator if the power is accidentally connected in reverse.